 Also, their experience will help you evaluate their skillset and technical expertise.
-It’s good to hire someone who has worked with different industry verticles and different components of various software.
+It’s good to hire a development team who has worked with different industry verticals and different components of various software.
 This means they will have a broader horizon of technical skills and frameworks.
 So, they can provide suggestions that you otherwise would not be aware of.

 Also, experience in similar industry or components can help them understand issues and solve bugs quicker, in turn, reducing the development time.

 Business-to-business (B2B) is less about business and more about relationships.
 It is of utmost importance that your development team delivers what they promised.
 But how will you know if that is the case before hiring them?
 Ask for references.
 Go through the testimonials on their site and more importantly independent third party sites.

 Testimonials are the most credible source of feedback.
 Testimonials can make or break a brand.
 They substantiate whether or not the potential software company provides actual value.
 Client references help you understand the company’s technical capability, communication, project management, bug solving, etc to form a more impartial outlook.
 All these assist you to form an idea about whether the company can consistently deliver what’s been promised on time and help you know what you can expect from this business.

 I always repeat this - Software development is an iterative process and if you don’t understand each other’s language fluently, you cannot have proper, healthy and lengthy discussions.
 Get yourself a development team that understands and can speak fluent English, but more importantly who can make sensible logical talk, not just empty promises or nodding their head to everything.